Skip to main content

 The information above reflects the currently intended course structure and module details.
 Updates may be made on an annual basis and revised details will be published through Programme Specifications ahead of each academic year.
 The regulations governing this course are available on our website.
 If we have insufficient numbers of students interested in an optional module, this may not be offered.

-During this course, you spend around two-thirds of your time in schools, which will help to ensure that you start your teaching career with confidence.
+The course has been designed to allow trainees to spend 120 days in school, ensuring that you start your teaching career with confidence.
 A school-based professional mentor and tutors from the University will support you during your placements.